16.3. Standard of the familiar person / informed user: Declarations about the familiar person / informed user

 Date Published

-When assessing how much weight to give a declaration about the design/product, examiners need to consider whether the declarant’s views indicate those of a typical informed user.
-The declarant may be able to demonstrate that they are an informed user but this does not mean that their views represent what has been determined as the appropriate standard of the informed user.
+When evaluating the significance of a declaration regarding the design/product, examiners need to consider whether the declarant’s views indicate those of a typical informed user.
+The declarant may be able to demonstrate that they are an informed user, but this does not mean that their views represent what has been determined as the appropriate standard of the informed user.
 They may be significantly more or significantly less familiar with the product than the hypothetical familiar person / informed user.

 The following questions may help with deciding how much weight to attach to assertions about the standard of the familiar person / informed user: